 4. Don’t spend too much time on it.
 Social media is a great tool for networking, particularly as one gets older and enters the job market.
 Building a network now can greatly help your kids as they move into college and then into the adult world.
 However, social media can be a huge time-suck too.
 Teach your kids to set time limits for how long they will spend on their social media apps so they get in the habit of putting their phones down.

 5. Don’t believe everything you see.
 Adults do it too.
-We scroll through our newsfeeds and feel a bit envious at those friends of ours with so-called perfect lives.
-But not everything is as it seems.
+We scroll through our newsfeeds and feel a bit envious at those friends of ours with so-called “perfect” lives.
+However, not everything is as it seems.
 With people of all ages getting more clever about what they post, it can make everything look flawless.
 Remind your kids that being real is the most important thing.

 You can set up your social media for perfection, but when you present yourself falsely, everything falls out from under you.
 Teach your child to be honest as they create their social media presence, something that is a true reflection of themselves.
 Because one day not too far away, a potential employer will be looking.
 Ask your kids what image they want a professional to see…one where they’re engaging in negative behavior or one where they are an inspiration?